jam-do/jam-site/src/md/whitepaper.md

 ## Investors and Partners

-**JAM-DO** is very much a research project in which various concepts will be created and tested.
+**JAM-platform** is very much a research project in which various concepts will be created and tested.
 We don’t know for sure which of them will be the most commercially successful and socially useful; we have to test many hypotheses.
 It is necessary to be aware of the risks and features of the R&D processes associated with them.
 There is a possibility that a positive result will be achieved only in certain areas and our development strategy will be significantly adjusted.

 > The entire code base of the platform (including infrastructure configurations, except for the Symbiote.js code) is the collective property of all investors and co-owners (in the form of ownership of shares of the total Code NFT array).